 Each council, which meets at least once a year, is represented on the PHTA Board of Directors by one of its members.

-For more information or to join a council, email PHTA’s Senior Director of Membership and Client Services Seth Ewing at email@example.com.
+For more information or to join a council, email PHTA’s Senior Director of Member Programs and Services Seth Ewing at firstname.lastname@example.org.